Legislation

 The EHRC also clarified that where lawful single-sex facilities are provided:

-However, employers should not leave trans people without access to facilities, and are encouraged to provide mixed-sex options alongside single-sex spaces where possible.
+- However, employers should not leave trans people without access to facilities, and are encouraged to provide mixed-sex options alongside single-sex spaces where possible.
+This position prompted questions and legal challenges, given that the Supreme Court ruling did not directly address this issue.

-The EHRC has confirmed that its interim update is not formal guidance, and there remains ambiguity in its wording.
+The EHRC confirmed that its updates are not formal guidance, and there remained ambiguity in its wording.

 Further clarification is likely through future case law, legislation or statutory guidance.